Verdify

 A trust review should have evidence.

-These are the kinds of deliverables Verdify uses to make an AI workflow reviewable before implementation expands.
+These are the kinds of deliverables Verdify uses to make an AI learning loop reviewable before implementation expands.

 Artifact What it answers Why procurement cares